-The State of West Virginia, Kanawha County, , to-wit:
+The State of West Virginia, Kanawha County, to-wit:

-TO , I Deputy Sheriff or Deputy Sheriff f of said county:

-JUDGMENT having been rendered by me, in my District of Charleston in the sa id County, on the
+TO, Deputy Sheriff or Deputy Sheriff of said county JUDGMENT having been rendered by me, in my District of Charleston in the said County, on t day of, 20, in favor of

-day of

 against

-for Dollars and i Cents, with interest est thereon from
+for Dollars and Cents, with interest thereon from

+, 20, and costs, you are hereb
-commanded in the name of the State of West

-of the personal property of the said
+commanded in the name of the State of West Virginia, to collect the amount due on the said judgment of the personal property of the said a

-return this Execution to me, with your certific ate thereon , showing the manner in which ou have executed
+return this Execution to me, with your certificate thereon, showing the manner in which you have execut

-the same, within sixty days from this date. '
+the same, within sixty days from this date.

-Given under my hand, this day of 20 ,
+Given under my hand, this day of, 20,

-,
+, Magistr

-District of Charlesto
+District of Charleston, in said coun

-•

 Received this Execution this the Judgment \$

 day of, 20, at Interest

-,M.,, C.K.
-Costs Due Magistrate
+,M.,, C.K.C., Costs Due Magistrate

-and executed the same on the Costs Due Deputy Sheriff
+and executed the same on the day Costs Due Deputy Sheriff

-of, 20, by levy ing Deputy's Commissions
+of, 20, by levying Deputy's Commissions

-on the following personal property as list - Levy Fee
+on the following personal property as listed Levy Fee

 on other side.
 Total Witness Fees

-\$